denialjones/.dotfiles/README.md

 ## .bashrc
 This is my custom .bashrc configuration for Bash.

-TODO: Will update this more in the future.
+TODO: Will update this more in the future
+FIXME: Bug check.